antha187/az-104-resources-2025/README.md

 # az-104-resources-2025
 How I passed my AZ-104 exam in 2025

-Just passed the AZ-104 (Microsoft Azure Administrator) exam and wanted to share my prep experience!
+Just passed the AZ-104 (Microsoft Azure Administrator) exam with a score of 935 and wanted to share my prep experience!

 The exam focuses a lot on managing Azure resources, configuring storage, networking, monitoring, and handling identity and governance.
 It’s hands-on and definitely tests your real-world admin skills.